 does the job: this vector spans a copy of the trivial representation.

-We use our understanding of the representation theory of into an understanding of the representation theory of and , and prove complete reducibility.
+We use our understanding of the representation theory of to understand the representation theory of and , and prove complete reducibility.

 A real form of a complex Lie algebra is a real Lie algebra such that every element of can be written uniquely as for .